Self-hosting Obsidian

 Why I Built My Own Sync Server

-You’ll need Docker installed on your system.
-Docker Desktop is the easiest option for Windows and macOS users, while Linux users can install Docker Engine directly from the official repository.
-If you already have Docker running for other projects, you’re one step ahead.
+You’ll need Docker on whichever machine will host CouchDB.
+Docker Desktop is the easiest install on Windows and macOS; on Linux, Docker Engine from the official repository is the cleanest path.
+If you already have Docker running for other projects, you’re set.

 Step 1: Installing Docker